LearnWeb3DAO/Senior-Track/L6-Delegate-Call.md

 ### Setup

-Lets build an example where you can experience how the the attack happens.
+Let's build an example where you can experience how the attack happens.
 Start by creating a new project directory.

 ```bash
 mkdir delegate-call